We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 Biography

-Dr Tom Ball is Reader in Geography and head of the Department of Social Sciences.
+Dr Tom Ball is Reader in Geography in the Department of Archaeology, Anthropology and Geography.
 He is a geographer with research interests in climate change, flood risk, functional ecosystem restoration and catchment management.
 Although he is primarily a physical geographer, much of his work on flood risk is on the interface between human and physical geography and he has published and taught in both.

 His current projects include work funded by Scottish Natural Heritage (SNH) on the restoration of eroded high-altitude blanket bog in the Cairngorm National Park, and hydrological modelling of a catchment in the Scottish Borders undergoing restoration for ecosystem health and flood risk reduction (The Eddleston Water Project, see below).